davetron5000/angular-rails-book/app_overview.md

 power, but it's easy to understand, especially for us Rails developers, and will allow us to just focus on getting things set up.

-The most difficult and tedious part of using a new technology is setup, so let's do that first.
+The most difficult and tedious part of using a new technology is the initial setup, so let's do that first.